Trade/other name(s): Rituxan

 Why would this drug be used?

-This drug is used to treat certain types of non-Hodgkin lymphoma, and may be used for other conditions as well.
+This drug is used to treat chronic lymphocytic leukemia and certain types of non-Hodgkin lymphoma.
+It can also be used for other conditions.

 How does this drug work?

 Rituximab is a type of immunotherapy known as a monoclonal antibody.
 A monoclonal antibody is a man-made version of an immune system protein that fits like a lock and key with one certain protein.
-Rituximab is designed to seek out and lock onto the protein receptor (CD20) found on B lymphocytes (B cells) in the body.
+Rituximab is designed to seek out and lock onto a protein receptor (CD20) found on B lymphocytes (B cells) in the body.
 Some normal B cells carry this protein, as well as the cancerous ones found in non-Hodgkin lymphoma.
-Once the antibody attaches to the cells, it brings in other immune cells to help kill them.
+When the antibody attaches to the receptor, it sends a signal to the cell to die.
+It can also bring in other immune cells to help kill the cell.

 Before taking this medicine

 - If you are allergic to anything, including medicines, dyes, additives, or foods.
 If you have ever reacted to a drug made with mouse proteins, you may be more likely to react to rituximab.

 - If you have any medical conditions such as kidney disease, liver disease, heart disease, congestive heart failure, lung disease, diabetes, or gout.
 These conditions may require that your medicine dose, regimen, or timing be changed.